sd17fall/softdes.web/_notebooks/Geometry and Inheritance Solutions.md

 # Inheritance Example: 2D Geometry (Solutions)

 The classes below represent simple 2D shapes.
-Currently the only supported functionality is `get_area`, but more could be added.

 1. Simplify the code using inheritance.
 You can either cut-and-paste the code  and modify it in the cell below, or modify the original code.